 Multiple RAT connectivity is beneficial for increasing the throughput.
 And a capability to select which data flow goes over which RAT benefits further.
 For example, when Bob starts voice call while moving on the backseat of the car, the system might judge that the <5G New RATs> are not necessarily suitable for the voice call due to their small-cell based deployment and that E-UTRA is better to avoid frequent handovers.

-The new requirements motivated by the text above will require that the UE has full dual radio capability, i.e. can handle both uplink and downlink radio transmissions on both the <5G New RAT> and the E-UTRA RAT simultaneously.
-This is expected to be commonly supported by UEs used as e.g. smart phones.
+The new requirements motivated by the text above will require that the UE has full dual radio capability, i.e., can handle both uplink and downlink radio transmissions on both the <5G New RAT> and the E-UTRA RAT simultaneously.
+This is expected to be commonly supported by UEs used as e.g., smart phones.
 Due to the expected large diversity of market segments and type of UEs for the new system, it is also expected that some UEs will target lower complexity segments where single radio capability is preferred.

-5.28.2 Potential Service Requirements
+5.28.2 Potential service requirements

 Void.

-5.28.3 Potential Operational Requirements
+5.28.3 Potential operational requirements

 … …

-5.29 Higher User Mobility
+5.29 Higher user mobility

 … …

-5.29.2 Potential Service Requirements
+5.29.2 Potential service requirements

 … …

-5.29.3 Potential Operational Requirements
+5.29.3 Potential operational requirements

 … …

-5.30 Connectivity Everywhere
+5.30 Connectivity everywhere

 … …

-5.30.2 Potential Service Requirements
+5.30.2 Potential service requirements

 … …

-5.30.3 Potential Operational Requirements
+5.30.3 Potential operational requirements

 Void.

-5.31 Temporary Service for Users of Other Operators in Emergency Case
+5.31 Temporary service for users of other operators in emergency case

 5.31.1 Description

-This use case is related to “Resilience and High Availability” (refer to NGMN 5G White Paper, section 4.4.4) [2].
-Although it might be difficult for each operator to achieve high network availability in some emergency cases (e.g. large disaster), the cooperation among operators makes it higher.
+This use case is related to "Resilience and High Availability" (refer to NGMN 5G White Paper, section 4.4.4) [2].
+Although it might be difficult for each operator to achieve high network availability in some emergency cases (e.g., large disaster), the cooperation among operators makes it higher.

-As an example, when a specific operator‘s network becomes out of service in a disaster area, time to network recovery can become faster if other operators temporarily provide the communication services for the users of the specific operator in the area until the specific operator network can be recovered (i.e. Operator A and Operator B supports network recovery of Operator C).
+As an example, when a specific operator's network becomes out of service in a disaster area, time to network recovery can become faster if other operators temporarily provide the communication services for the users of the specific operator in the area until the specific operator network can be recovered (i.e., Operator A and Operator B supports network recovery of Operator C).

-The other example is, in case all operators' networks become out of service in vast areas, time to network recovery can become faster if each operator can concentrate on recovering different areas (i.e. Operator A recovers area 1, Operator B recovers area 2 and Operator C recovers area 3, at first).
+The other example is, in case all operators' networks become out of service in vast areas, time to network recovery can become faster if each operator can concentrate on recovering different areas (i.e., Operator A recovers area 1, Operator B recovers area 2 and Operator C recovers area 3, at first).
 Each operator temporarily provides the communication services for the users of the other operators in different recovered areas until network recovery of whole area can be achieved.

 Pre-conditions